tiepdotme/arkan.me/_posts/2018-12-29-java-spellchecker.markdown

 I am using ArrayLists and Hashtables in this project along with Soundex and Levenshtein algorithm implementations from scratch.

 The purpose of ArrayLists are to store the dictionary in the memory, so it will be faster to extract the desired word compared to finding it in a database.
 On the other hand, HashTable structure is used to store the Soundex values of each word so we can, again, see the relevant points quickly.
-[What is Random Access Memory?](https://www.interviewcake.com/article/python3/data-structures-coding-interview?course=fc1&section=algorithmic-thinking#ram)
+[What is Random Access Memory?](https://www.interviewcake.com/article/python3/data-structures-coding-interview?course=fc1&section=algorithmic-thinking#ram){:target="_blank"}

 ### Soundex

 So what is this algorithm?
-According to Wikipedia:
+[According to Wikipedia](https://en.wikipedia.org/wiki/Soundex):

-*"Soundex is a phonetic algorithm for indexing names by sound, as pronounced in English.
+> "Soundex is a phonetic algorithm for indexing names by sound, as pronounced in English.
 The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling.
 The algorithm mainly encodes consonants; a vowel will not be encoded unless it is the first letter.
 Soundex is the most widely known of all phonetic algorithms (in part because it is a standard feature of popular database software such as DB2, PostgreSQL, MySQL, SQLite, Ingres, MS SQL Server and Oracle.)
-Improvements to Soundex are the basis for many modern phonetic algorithms."* [Source](https://en.wikipedia.org/wiki/Soundex)
+Improvements to Soundex are the basis for many modern phonetic algorithms."

 In summary, the Soundex algorithm takes the string and divides into letters and replaces them with numbers.